unicode-org/icu/docs/userguide/icufaq/index.md

         Makefile include fragment **/usr/local/lib/icu/current/Makefile.inc**
         can be used in building applications.

-#### Can you help me build ICU4C for...
+#### Can you help me build ICU4C for ...

-We can try.. make sure you read the latest "readme" and also the [ICU Data](../icudata.md) section.
+We can try ... make sure you read the latest "readme" and also the [ICU Data](../icudata.md) section.
 You might also [searching the icu-support archives](http://site.icu-project.org/contacts), and then posting a question there.
 Additionally, sites such as